Is a Fair Workplace Also a Safer Workplace?

 Attitudes influence behavior.

-There are a host of reasons as to why justice perceptions should be of concern to companies.
+There are a host of reasons why justice perceptions should be of concern to companies.
 They influence the employee experience, the brand, the reputation of the company, and the customer experience.
 Justice perceptions are also related to important organizational outcomes like job satisfaction, organizational commitment, job performance, citizenship behavior, trust, turnover intentions, health and stress (1,2).
 This begs the question —

 Researchers were interested in this question.
 In order to examine these relationships, they collected data from over 300 mine and factory workers (e.g., textiles, food processing, breweries, timber and sawmill plants) (3).